-Now a showcase for reclaimed, salvaged and repurposed materials, including wood from a local barn, this early 1900s Craftsman house on Long Island, location of some of the world's best homes, had been stripped of most of its original character in the 1980s.
+Now a showcase for reclaimed, salvaged and repurposed materials, including wood from a local barn, this early 1900s Craftsman house on Long Island, had been stripped of most of its original character in the 1980s.

 'The client, a musician, wanted a rustic bachelor pad,' says Kathryn Hunt of Kathryn Hunt Studio who was brought in to work on the project.
 Originally bought as a primary residence, it's now used as a weekend getaway and has a rustic modern farmhouse vibe.